Advertisement

 If you haven’t been using your treatment as directed, get back onto your schedule as soon as possible.

 If you have questions about your medication, speak with your healthcare provider or pharmacist.
-If a particular treatment isn’t working for you, if you start experiencing more flares or you are experiencing side effects, talk to your healthcare provider about different treatment options.
+If a particular treatment isn’t working for you, if you start having more flares, or you’re experiencing side effects, talk to your healthcare provider about different treatment options.

 Moisturize

-Moisturizing properly is one of the most important things you can do to treat plaque psoriasis and get relief from your symptoms.
-Moisturizing will help keep dry skin from getting drier, reduce redness and help the skin heal.
+Moisturizing properly is one of the most important things you can do to treat psoriasis and ease your symptoms.
+Moisturizing will help keep dry skin from getting drier, reduce redness and other discoloring, and help the skin heal.
 Moisturizing will also help relieve one of the most common and aggravating symptoms of a psoriasis flare—the itching.

 What type of moisturizer is the best?
 Fragrance-free and alcohol-free heavy creams and ointments that lock in moisture.
 There are also a variety of natural options for moisturizers, including aloe vera and olive oil.
-Always apply your lotion or ointment to your skin after a bath or shower—it’ll help seal in the moisture and keep your skin extra hydrated.
+Always apply your cream or ointment to your skin after a bath or shower.
+It’ll help seal in the moisture and keep your skin extra hydrated.

 Take an oatmeal bath